alghanmi/openwrt_netgear-wndr3700/README.md

 -- [OpenWRT Wiki](http://wiki.openwrt.org/about/start)

 Currently, the latest OpenWRT stable release is [Barrier Breaker 14.07](http://downloads.openwrt.org/barrier_breaker/14.07/).
 The firmware for the WNDR3700 is in the [`ar71xx/generic`](http://downloads.openwrt.org/barrier_breaker/14.07/ar71xx/generic/) directory:
+  + openwrt-ar71xx-generic-wndr3700-squashfs-factory-NA.img
   + openwrt-ar71xx-generic-wndr3700-squashfs-factory.img
   + openwrt-ar71xx-generic-wndr3700-squashfs-sysupgrade.bin
   + openwrt-ar71xx-generic-wndr3700v2-squashfs-factory.img
   + openwrt-ar71xx-generic-wndr3700v2-squashfs-sysupgrade.bin

-Unlike the previous OpenWRT stable rlease ([Backfire 10.3](http://downloads.openwrt.org/backfire/10.03.1/)), there are two seprate images for the WNDR3700.
+Unlike OpenWRT [Backfire 10.3](http://downloads.openwrt.org/backfire/10.03.1/), there are two seprate images for the WNDR3700.
 Check the [Determining Your WNDR3700 version](#determining-your-wndr3700-version) section for details on how to check which version you own.

-The _factory_ image is used to flash devices with the original factory firmware installed whereas the _sysupgrade_ image is used to flash over an existing custom firmware.
-You have the choice of using one of two file systems [_jffs2_](http://wiki.openwrt.org/doc/techref/filesystems#jffs2) or [_squashfs_](http://wiki.openwrt.org/doc/techref/filesystems#squashfs).
-[Squashfs](http://wiki.openwrt.org/doc/techref/filesystems#squashfs) is the preferred choice by OpenWRT developers.
+Also, the [jffs2](http://wiki.openwrt.org/doc/techref/filesystems#jffs2) images offered in [Attitude Adjustment 12.09](http://downloads.openwrt.org/attitude_adjustment/12.09/) are no longer offered in the current release.
+Only [squashfs](http://wiki.openwrt.org/doc/techref/filesystems#squashfs)-based images are made available now.

 ## Pre-Requisites
-Before flashing your WNDR3700, you will need to determine the correction hardware version, backup your current configuration, read the OpenWRT documentation on the flashing of your hardware.
+Before flashing your WNDR3700, you will need to [determine the correction hardware version](#determining-your-wndr3700-version), backup your current configuration, read the OpenWRT documentation on the flashing of your hardware.

 #### Determining Your WNDR3700 Version
 Apparently, there are three versions of WNDR3700.
 The version could be determined through notation on the product packaging or via the initial factory firmware.
 I am a proud owner of a **v1**.
 You would need to know which version your own because each version required a different firmware.
 This Netgear Forums post illustrates how to distinguish between v1 and v2 of the WNDR3700: [Netgear Forums - 3700 box pics how to tell v1 or v2](http://forum1.netgear.com/showthread.php?t=62784).